unrealwork/axibase-collector/jobs/jmx.md

    -Dcom.sun.management.jmxremote.access.file=${ACTIVEMQ_BASE}/conf/jmx.access"
 ```

-To verify connectivity with the remote host, click Test or Viewer buttons.
+To verify connectivity with the remote host, click the 'Test' or 'Viewer' buttons.

-Add hostname to /etc/hosts file on the collector machine in case of UnknownHostException.
+Add hostname to the `/etc/hosts` file directory on the collector machine in case of `UnknownHostException`.

 ```java
 Failed to retrieve RMIServer stub: javax.naming.ConfigurationException [Root exception is java.rmi.UnknownHostException: Unknown host: NURSWGVML011; nested exception is:  	java.net.UnknownHostException: NURSWGVML011]